NLnetLabs/cascade/doc/manual/source/key-management.rst

 Similar limitations apply to the other roll types.
 Note however that an algorithm roll can be started even when it is not needed.

-Cascade has support for fully automatic key rolls, which is enabled by default.
+.. note:: Cascade has support for fully automatic key rolls, which is enabled by default.
 It can be disabled in a policy.
 See the section on :ref:`defining policy <defining-policy>`.

 For automatic key rolls, the key manager will check the propagation of changes to the DNSKEY RRset, the DS RRset at the parent and the zone's signatures to all nameservers of the zone or the parent zone.